Arnasia/first-website/README.md

 * The URL of the GitHub repository, with a unique name and a README that describes the project.

+## Description
+This project is a well organizewd website that allows you to navigate smoothly.
+It is equipped with accessibility features; making it easy for anyone to use.
+You can read a bit about SEO(search engine optimization), online reputation management, and as well as social media marketing.
+On the right side it gives you a few pointers about lead generation,brand awareness, and cost mangement.

 ---
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.